Punchboard: Origin

 Punchboards were originally used in the 18th century for gambling purposes.
 A local tavern owner would construct a game board out of wood, drill small holes in it, and fill each hole with a small paper ticket or gamepiece.
 The holes were then typically covered with paper or foil.
 After a patron bought a chance at the punchboard, he would puncture one of the hole's paper or foil covers with a nail and retrieve the ticket/gamepiece.
 If the gamepiece contained a winning number, the patron won the prize.

-In the nineteenth century, board operators eventually drilled into their own holes (they knew where the big money was because they made the board).
+In the nineteenth century, board operators eventually started cheating, selecting holes on the patron’s behalf rather than letting the patron choose.
 The punchboard's use started to decline.

 Paper punchboard

 In the late 1800s, a new type of punchboard was introduced.
 This one involved putting paper in both the front and back of the hole (to help prevent operators from cheating).
 These new punchboards became popular purchases at drugstores, and they were sold with a metal stylus.
 The punchboard soon became increasingly similar to today's lottery tickets.

 Soon, the punchboard became cheap and easy to assemble, and the industry flourished.
 Noted gambling author John Scarne estimates that 30 million punchboards were sold in the years between 1910 and 1915.
 He also estimates that 50 million punchboards were sold in 1939 alone, during the peak of their popularity.

+Punchboards were often used by the slot-machine machine rackets as a wedge for pushing into communities where slot machines were illegal.
+Punchboards used for gambling in California in the 1910s were a game "where the player puys for the privilege of inserting a disk in a covered hole on a board and punches out a number, which, if it corresponds to a certain number on the board, a prize is awarded the player."